ansys/pymechanical/doc/source/user_guide_embedding/index.rst

 Additional configuration
 ------------------------
-By default, an instance of :class:`Application <ansys.mechanical.core.embedding.Application>` is configured in the same way as the Mechanical application.
+By default, an instance of the :class:`Application <ansys.mechanical.core.embedding.Application>` class is configured in the same way as the Mechanical application.
 To customize this, see :ref:`ref_embedding_user_guide_configuration`.